bee-san/awesome-hawaiian-language/README.md

 # Call to action

-I need audio and timed soft subtitles of the Hawaiian language.
+🚨 I need audio and timed soft subtitles of the Hawaiian language 🚨

 Preferably video, but just audio is fine too.